-Our Spring Gardens campus in South Baltimore has been in continuous operation since 1855 and today is a hub for more than 600 employees working in our natural gas and underground electric operations groups, a regional customer contact center, our environmental group and other utility functions.
+Our Spring Gardens campus in South Baltimore has been in continuous operation since 1855 and today is a hub for approximately 500 employees working in our natural gas and underground electric operations groups, a regional customer contact center, our environmental group and other utility functions.
 We value our Spring Gardens location and our top priorities are operating this facility safely and as good stewards of the environment.
 The 72-acre site is a certified Wildlife at Work and Audubon Bird Friendly Habitat and the waterfront is bordered by a 9-acre, 100-ft. wide reparian forest buffer.

 Reliable, Efficient, Clean Natural Gas